Niluthpal/GoodCabs-Operational-Analysis/README.md

 ● Cities like Jaipur, Kochi, Mysore exhibit a higher proprtion of new passengers compared to repeat ones, indicating that these are tourism-focused cities with a strong reliance on toursits.

-# Repeat Trips % by Trips count and City
+# Repeat Trips % by Trips count and City.

 ![top bottom trips](https://github.com/user-attachments/assets/74986ab0-8615-4aca-a06d-632aee245376)